Saithanthong/Batly/README.md

 # Batly Robot
-The Batly package is created for batly robot.
+The Batly package is created for Batly Robot.
 The package allows the usage of orbbec 3D camera (astra pro plus), RPLiDAR (C1) with OKDO Nano C100 in ROS Melodic distributions

 ## ROS